Android Central Verdict

 The ideal solution would be an option where the LEDs are active whenever the screen is on; that way, you can still show off the lights when you're using the phone, and it won't drain the battery needlessly.

 Of course, all of this is only relevant if you intend to make use of the Glyph Interface.
 To do so, you'll need to leave the phone facedown on a table.
 I don't, so the utility portion of it (as it were) is to show off the LEDs when I'm out and about — and I can't even do that.
+In fact, I highly recommend using a case with the phone (1); after all, the highlight here is the design, and a good case ensures your device stays pristine.

 But if you intend to use the LEDs, Nothing offers a Flip to Glyph mode that lets you silence notification sounds when laying the phone facedown; the idea is that you rely on the LEDs at the back to be notified of incoming notifications instead of audible alerts.